Denikozub/Offroad-routing-engine/README.md

 Scope of application:
 - Extending functionality of other routing engines
 - Road and facilities design
-- Rescue and military operations planning
+- Rescue and operations planning
 - Route planning for hiking and tourism